Fixing the Frozen Benefit Award

 Several questions remain.
 The answers will likely be provided in case law developments.
 Below are some examples.

-How should the courts write a proper court order to implement the frozen benefit rule?
+How should the courts write a proper court order to implement the Frozen Benefit Rule?
 The “hypothetical clause” (as it is called by DFAS) is the most difficult clause to prepare.
-For those who entered military service after September 1980, the current DoDFMR rule requires that the court order contain detailed information about the SM; this includes the years of creditable service as well as the “retired pay base” calculated according to the “High Three,” the average of the highest three years of continuous compensation before the specified division date.
+For those who entered military service after September 1980, the current DoDFMR rule requires that the court order contain detailed information about the SM; this includes the years of creditable service as well as the “retired pay base” calculated according to the “High-3,” the average of the highest three years of compensation before the specified division date.

 If an order entered after 12/23/16 sets out terms under the original DRP definition and the SM wants to petition the court to change the order to comply with the present definition, will the court allow a motion to alter or amend under Rule 59 or its equivalent (in states which have not adopted the federal Rules of Civil Procedure)?
 What about a motion to set side under Rule 60?
 Or will the existence of a final decision bar that change?
 Generally speaking, courts refuse to modify final property division judgments or to allow them to be attacked collaterally.